 The Company estimates the amount of consideration to which it be entitled in exchange for transferring the goods to the customer.
-Some contracts include promotions, discounts or any other variable allowances that may be granted to the customers.
+Some contracts include promotions, discounts or any other variable payments that may be granted to the customers.
 These estimates are based on the commercial agreements entered with the customers and on the historical performance for the customer.

-Sales discounts are considered variable consideration and are reflected in the client's invoice.
-Therefore discounts are recorded at the moment of sale (sales are recorded net of discounts).
+Sales discounts are considered variable consideration and are reflected in the customer's invoice.
+Discounts are recorded at the moment of sale (sales are recorded net of discounts).

-In the Modern Channel, retail products are sold at a discount based on volume, considering total sales during certain period.
+In the wholesaler channel, products are sold at a discount based on volume, considering total sales during certain period.
 Revenues on these sales are recognized based on the price established in the agreement, net of variable consideration for discounts for estimated volume.
 The Company uses its accumulated experience to estimate discounts, using the expected value method.